AlainZhangStudent/cse-15L-wi22/labreport1folder/labreport1.md

 Ls with a path to a directory outputted available directories and files in the given path because ls lists all the present files and folders, and in this case, everything present in the path of the directory

-Ls with a path to a file outputted the path to the file itself which makes sense because if you list a singular file that's itself then it'll return itself
+Ls with a path to a file outputted an error ```ls: cannot access...: No such file or directory``` because we were trying to get a list from a specific file.

 ![Image](https://alainzhangstudent.github.io/cse-15L-wi22/labreport1folder/cd.png)